firoxer/fennel-highlight/README.md

 Say what now?
 ---

-[Have a look!](https://firoxer.github.io/fennel-highlight/example.html) This is all generated from `sample.fnl` with `highlight.fnl` with some `fennel.css` slapped on top of it.
+[Have a look!](https://firoxer.github.io/fennel-highlight/example.html) This is the highlighted source for the highlighter itself with some `fennel.css` slapped on top of it.

 Usage
 ---